CaiqueCoelho/deep-learning/fastai-20/my-notes/fastai-nov.2020.md

       Ex vision:  fastai/nbs/07_vision.core.ipynb
       https://github.com/fastai/fastai/blob/master/nbs/07_vision.core.ipynb
     - #hide, :s, :note -- commands for producing printed book.
+    - @decorator is used a lot in code.
+Class method and function calls.
     - In Data Cleanup step, interactive combo-box selection -- is a Jupyter Widget, ***ipywidgets***.
+      Looks very simple.
+Has numerical slider, check box, button-click, combo-selection box, image show, video player, upload file function.
+Can hide all notebook except widget and markdown text cell.
     - Voila is a browser-rendering service, so users who do not know about Jupyter Notebook can interact with "widgets".
-    - I think these use ***nbdev*** package.
-    - Can deploy to mybinder.org.
+    - Can deploy to mybinder.org with Voila.
 Not using GPU, but OK for verifying 1 image.

   * Later - Ubuntu workspace remove:
     * Fastai folders, except keep 1.
 Maybe on C:/python side.
 Update from Github.